 - severe competition, which is pushing towards digitized and less costly processes.

 However, implementing these non-repudiable processes in a business infrastructure can be challenging, expensive, and time-consuming.
 Most companies do not have in-house competence in designing optimal processes (optimized on business aspects and legally compliant) or choosing and implementing the appropriate technology.

 On the other side, businesses are reluctant to outsource the identification and signing service fully, as they risk losing ownership of important customer data.

 Cryptomathic Signer provides the necessary technology for remote signing with a qualified electronic signature (QES).

 In doing so, Cryptomathic Signer leverages the existing digital identification and authentication procedures, including, but not limited to:

 - Authentication services - for strongly authenticating digital/online users

 - KYC - Know Your Customer - for initial onboarding and AML compliance

-Cryptomathic’s eIDAS certified remote signing solution (Signer) is modular and blends seamlessly into existing IT architecture.
-The solution adapts and complies to varying legal framesets depending on the countries and areas of jurisdiction involved.
+Cryptomathic’s eIDAS-certified remote signing solution (Signer) is modular and blends seamlessly into existing IT architecture.
+The solution adapts and complies with varying legal framesets depending on the countries and areas of jurisdiction involved.

 Non-Repudiation Provided by WYSIWYS